corinwagen/TrumpTweets/index.md

 For a more in-depth introduction, please see the [introduction](intro.html) above.
 For our full results, please see our final [analysis](analysis.html).

-*Corin Wagen, Priya Veeraraghavan, Aaron Jacobson, and Hayden Joy*
+*Corin Wagen, Priya Veeraraghavan, Aaron Jacobson, and Hayden Joy (Group 2)*